Speeding Ticket Attorney Brick NJ

 A citation for operating a motor vehicle above the legal speed limit is the most common way that most citizens interact with police and the justice system.
 A speeding ticket in New Jersey can be a large inconvenience and is some cases a real ordeal.
 The rate of speed the police cited you for compared to the legal limit for that area will be the determining factor in any potential penalty and fine if you are found guilty.

-If you have been cited for speeding in Ocean County or Monmouth County, New Jersey, it is recommend that you consult an experienced traffic attorney.
+If you have been cited for speeding in Ocean County or Monmouth County, New Jersey, it is recommended that you consult an experienced traffic attorney.
 The Bronzino Law Firm, located in Brick, New Jersey, provides dynamic, client-focused representation and is here to help you navigate the often complicated New Jersey traffic ticket system.
 We work zealously to minimize the potential penalties our clients face and protect their driving privileges.
 We conduct a detailed investigation into the circumstances that led to your ticket.
 With this information, we work to get your charges reduced to a no-point violation, such as unsafe driving, or dismissed altogether.
 If you have been cited for speeding in Brick, Toms River, Point Pleasant, Wall, Spring Lake, Sea Girt, Jackson, Howell or anywhere in Ocean or Monmouth Counties contact us online or call us at (732) 812-3102 for a free consultation.

 Ocean and Monmouth County Speeding Tickets: N.J.S.A.
 39:4-98